- Home

 Tighter regulations will have a tremendous impact on tenants’ choice of properties.
 It is expected that in comparing properties of different real estate agencies, demand for properties with lower energy efficiency will decline.

-With an eye on a transition to a decarbonized society under the scenario of below 2℃, API is committed to addressing these risks and maintaining its competitive edge.
+With an eye on a transition to a decarbonized society under the scenario of 1.5℃, API is committed to addressing these risks and maintaining its competitive edge.
 To these ends, API will take a number of actions.
 These include deploying renewables, switching over to LED lighting in a systematic manner, and retrofitting its properties with more energy efficient equipment.
 To make its portfolio greener, API will also increase the proportions of environmentally certified properties and green lease agreements with new tenants.

 Under the 4℃ scenario in which little progress will be made in decarbonization, API expects damage to its proprietary properties due to increased severity of extreme weather events and resultant increases in repair expenses.
 It is worth noting here that API' buildings are originally disaster-resistant and that API's investment focuses on properties in areas resistant to inundation and other risks.
 With regard to chronic changes such as rising mean temperatures, API is committed to reducing CO2 emissions by, for example, deploying renewables and considering and replacing existing key equipment such as electric and air conditioning equipment with more energy-efficient equipment wherever possible when it reaches its end of life.